Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc

 "In the Prolegomena to his Logische Untersuchungen (LU) Edmund Husserl praised the first two volumes of Bernard Bolzano’s Wissenschaftslehre (WL) as ‘far surpassing everything else world literature has to offer as systematic exposition of logic’.
 Eleven years later the key is a bit lower: These volumes, he now says, occupy ‘the highest rank in the logical world literature of the 19th century’.(2)

-latter is largely correct, but that in the end Husserl and Bolzano are both wrong.
+In my little exercise I shall reconstruct and evaluate both Bolzano’s Tenet and Husserl’s criticism thereof.
+I shall argue that the latter is largely correct, but that in the end Husserl and Bolzano are both wrong.
 Somebody else got it right: a philosopher and mathematician for whom one would also claim a very high rank indeed in the logical world literature of the 19th, and of any, century.
 But this is to anticipate.